-Nicholas attends the early childcare and education program at Rainbows and receives Applied Behavior Analysis (ABA) Therapy in the afternoons.
+Nicholas attends the early childcare and education program at Rainbows and receives intensive Autism therapy in the afternoons.

 “Nicholas is a kid that brings out every adult’s inner child,” said Ms. Robin, Lead Teacher in Room 7 at Rainbows’ Kids’ Point.
 “He loves to dance with his teachers.
 Nicholas always is down for a challenging race to the playground (somehow he ALWAYS wins)!
 Lately, Nicholas has been teaching US all about shapes.
 We love his positive spirit and his sweet laugh that we are lucky enough to hear every single day.”

 “We have seen amazing progress since Nicholas started at Rainbows,” said Brandy.
-“The ABA team has helped him tremendously with learning processes and visual schedules.
-He is working on pre-writing skills with ABA and last week he drew identifiable circles and squares with Nora.”
+“The Autism team has helped him tremendously with learning processes and visual schedules.
+He is working on pre-writing skills and last week he drew identifiable circles and squares with Nora.”